isomerpages/govtech-stp/_rgl-japan/00b-rgl-terms-and-conditions.md

 3. The traveller must separately submit his/her pre-trip health and travel history declarations, as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.

-4. The traveller must undertake a COVID-19 PCR test, at his/her own cost, within 72 hours prior to departure from Japan, and obtain a certificate of having tested negative for COVID-19 from authorities designated by the Government of Japan prior to departure.
+4. The traveller must undertake a COVID-19 PCR test from a medical institution designated by the Government of Japan, at his/her own cost, within 72 hours prior to departure from Japan, and obtain the negative test result prior to departure.

 5. The traveller has purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of stay in Singapore.